18.2 – Nonlinear regression

 Rcmdr: Statistics → Fit models → Generalized linear model.

 Figure 5.
 Screenshot Rcmdr GLM menu.
-For logistic on ration-scale dependent variable, select gaussian family and identity link function.
+For logistic on ratio-scale dependent variable, select gaussian family and identity link function.

 Select the model as before.
 The box to the left accepts your binomial dependent variable; the box at right accepts your factors, your interactions, and your covariates.
 It permits you to inform R how to handle the factors: Crossed?
 Just enter the factors and follow each with a plus.
 If fully crossed, then the interactions may be specified with “:” to explicitly call for a two-way interaction between two (A:B) or a three-way interaction between three (A:B:C) variables.
 In the later case, if all of the two way interactions are of interest, simply typing A*B*C would have done it.
 If nested, then use %in% to specify the nesting factor.